chengivan2/alx-zero_day/0x03-git/README.md

-My firsst readme in the project directory
+My first readme in the project directory